beNative/prompt-forge/FUNCTIONAL_MANUAL.md

 ### 6.2.
 Appearance Settings

-Here you can customize the look of the application.
+Here you can customize the look and feel of the application.

+- **Application Icon**: Choose the icon that represents PromptForge in your operating system's taskbar, dock, and application shortcuts.
+Select from one of the five available options.
+Note that a restart may be required for the change to be fully reflected everywhere (like in pinned shortcuts).

-- **Icon Set**: Select your preferred icon set from the available options (e.g., Heroicons, Lucide).
+- **UI Icon Set**: Select your preferred icon set for the application's user interface from the available options (e.g., Heroicons, Lucide).
 Your selection is shown in a preview and applied after saving.
+Options for other popular icon sets like Feather, Tabler, and Material are shown as "Coming Soon" and will be available in a future update.

 ### 6.3.
 Update Settings